dasch-swiss/dsp-meta/README.md

 ## Metadata HCL: Domain Specific Configuration Language for DSP Metadata

+### Style Conventions
+- All block types are lowercase
+- Indent two spaces for each level of nesting
+- When multiple arguments with single-line values appear on consecutive lines, align their equals signs (=)
+- When both arguments and blocks appear together inside a block body, place all of the arguments together at the top and then place nested blocks below them.
+Use one blank line to separate the arguments from the blocks.

 ### Project

 The project block type takes one required label, which is the project identifier.
 The project identifier is a 4 digit